todb-r7/eicar/SECURITY.md

 ## Supported Versions

 Only version 0.0.6 is supported.

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+Version 0.0.7 might be released some day.

 | Version | Supported          |
 | ------- | ------------------ |